We have an ambition to be the best city in the UK and the best city for children and young people to grow up in - a child friendly city.

 Our workforce is our greatest asset.
 We have a strong and clear commitment to invest in them by supporting their learning and development.
 We want to make sure that each person working with a child or young person is doing so to the very best of their abilities.

 What we do

-Our improvement has been built around a clear vision for Leeds to be a child friendly city and three behaviours guide everything we do:
+Leeds was rated by Ofsted as ‘inadequate’ in 2010 and has been on an impressive eight year improvement journey since that time.
+This was built around a clear vision for Leeds to be a child friendly city, with three behaviours guiding everything that we do:

-- we listen to the voices of children and young people
+- listen to the voices of children and young people

-- we positively challenge ourselves and each other on whether we are making a difference
+- positively challenge ourselves and each other on whether we are making a difference

 Leeds now shares its learning and expertise with other local authorities as a national ‘partner in practice’.
 The city is proud to share its success of working restoratively with children and families to help raise standards and improve practice within children’s social care nationwide.